-Close-out retailing is one of the fastest-growing segments of the retailing industry in the United States.
+Close-out retailing is a fast-growing segment of the U.S. retailing industry.
 Close-out retailers provide a valuable service to manufacturers by purchasing excess product that generally results from production overruns, package changes, discontinued products and returns.
 Close-out retailers also take advantage of generally lower prices in the off-season by buying and warehousing seasonal merchandise for future sale.
 As a result of these lower costs of goods sold, close-out retailers can offer merchandise at prices significantly lower than those offered by traditional retailers.